 The Red Sea Institute of Cinematic Arts (RSICA) designed by s y m b i o s i s designs was completed in 2008.
 It is an architectural and spatial interpretation of the explorative and creative process of film-making and producing, designed specifically to encourage reflection on oneself and observation of the world outside oneself.
-More on this project after the break.

 The architecture of the school is an explorative and didactic ground-scape environment capturing deduced emulations of the layers that make up film.
 The building stages different conditions that allow the student to understand a great measure of intangibles or often immeasurable notions and conditions that are best understood intuitively through experience.

 In order to claim the majority of the property to landscape, many functions were pushed to sub-grade levels, in turn, giving a non abrasive sculptural disposition of buildings above.
 The landscape theme is a minimalistic one and where oasis are introduced as sub-grade light wells, rocks from the Rum desert are staged as mystical elements and reflective pools capture sun rays and passing clouds above.
 Sharing the campus with the main RSICA complex is a luxurious boutique concept hotel offering a unique experience about film and film-making with a film museum connecting back to the film school, and state-of-the-art three screen public cinemas on the other side of the campus.

 Light as a matter